chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Formal Complaint Against Daniele Rosina.md

 # Rationale for Formal Complaint

 As described in §11.2, in the first instance of being subject to the grievances described below I attempted to seek informal routes of resolution.
 As per §11.3, I consulted with members of the Music Office, including Gavin Allsop, Rachel Gibson, and Jo Sweet.
 My primary point of contact at the time was Rachel Gibson, who is no longer an employee of the University.
 In conversations with her, and in accordance with §11.3, I described the events that had taken place, often within an hour of them occurring.
-These accounts were recorded
+These accounts were recorded on pen and paper and kept, to the best of my knowledge, according to §11.3.
+I was advised to make a formal complaint should I see fit.

+I acknowledge the various informal courses of action documented